 It’s thought it once contained 60 stones, and although only 27 remain, the size of the stone circle and the height of some of the stones are certainly impressive.
 I

 ‘ve been to a few other stone circles around the UK and this is definitely the biggest I’ve seen, plus it’s free to visit!

 You can witness a live archeological dig at the Ness of Brodgar

-Budget and weather constraints mean the dig only takes place for 6-8 weeks a year, so if you visit in July/August you might be lucky enough to see it when it’s uncovered.
+Budget and weather constraints mean the dig only takes place for 6-8 weeks a year, so if you visit in July/August you might be lucky enough to see it when it’s uncovered and being worked on.

 The Ness of Brodgar is changing the way we think about Neolithic society

-Only 10% of the area has been excavated, but so much has been discovered.
-Polished stone axes, coloured pottery, a human figurine, and more than 650 pieces of Neolithic art.
-Sometimes the artwork was on stones placed away from view.
-This society was not primitive, as once thought.
-Thirty centuries before the Romans even thought to build Hadrians Wall, the people of Orkney were living in a sophisticated community.
+Only 10% of the area at the Ness of Brodgar has been excavated, but so much has been discovered.
+Polished stone axes, coloured pottery, a human figurine, and more than 650 pieces of Neolithic art have been recovered.

 No one knows why any of these monuments are here

 The Orkney Islands may not be tropical but they do feel mystical.
 There is so much mystery about who lived there, how and why.

 The sheer scale and amount of monuments at the Heart Of Neolithic Orkney are surely not a coincidence and must be related in some way, although we don’t (yet) know how.